 After that he set his sights on becoming a signal man and became a train recorder in the box at Ardsley Spring Lane.
 After going to night school classes in Leeds and the signal training school at Wakefield Kirkgate he was tested by an inspector at Normanton, and applied for a post at Waterloo.

 By the time officials had realised that he wasn’t yet 18 and a half years old, the mandatory age for a signalman, he had already been “passed out” on the box and was running it on his own.
 Following a discussion with Woodlesford station master, Tom Swaby, it was decided that it would be too difficult to send him back to Ardsley so he was allowed to stay, making him probably one of British Railways’ youngest signal men.

 Peter worked at Waterloo for two years and was then promoted to Armley Canal Road No. 1 box in Leeds but six months after arriving there he was told it was going to be closed as part of a re-signalling scheme, so he was made redundant and became a milkman.

 In 1970 he returned to railway employment as a delivery driver based at Hunslet Lane goods station.
-There he inherited one of the Woodleford rounds which had previously been done by Hunslet brothers Jack and Jake Gibbs, but by that time the station had been made into an unmanned halt and the parcels had to be collected from Leeds City station.
+There he inherited one of the Woodlesford rounds which had previously been done by Hunslet brothers Jack and Jake Gibbs.
+By that time the station had become an unmanned halt and the parcels had to be collected from Leeds City station.
 With the closure of Hunslet Lane Peter moved to be a lorry driver at the Freightliner depot at Stourton collecting and delivering containers.
 He retired from there as a supervisor.

 Peter can trace railway ancestry on both sides his family.
 His father, Gilbert Stone, who was born in Hunslet, was a platelayer in a relaying gang.
 He was based in Leeds but worked across Yorkshire.